 The Pacific Everyday Sheer Coverage SPF 20 offers excellent broad-spectrum coverage via safe, nontoxic ingredients.
 It contains calcium carbonate and conchiolin which create a barely-there pearl luster, leaving a subtly luminous finish on the skin.
 And thankfully, for makeup-wearers, it works well under makeup.

-Know Which Sunscreen Agents Are Best
+Know Which Sunscreen Is Best

 A surprisingly small number of sunscreens on the market offer stable broad-spectrum coverage.
 Many offer limited UVA protection and contain ingredients which are known to degrade in light.
 Because the United States doesn’t have a proper rating system for UVA protection–the SPF system rates only UVB ray protection–nearly every sunscreen out there can be marketed as “broad spectrum” while paying mere lip service to UVA safeguards.